 Books: Emerson's collection of more than 150,000 printed volumes and 50,000 ebooks reflects the curriculum's emphasis on communication and the arts.
-Emerson belongs to Fenway Libraries Online (FLO), which provides access to more than one million items from Boston area libraries.
+Emerson belongs to Fenway Libraries Online (FLO), which provides access to more than one million items from Boston-area libraries.
 Media: The media collection includes more than 10,000 items including DVDs, videotapes, 16mm films, streaming video, sound recordings, and other multimedia.

-Journals, Magazines, and Newspapers: The library suscribes to more than 300 periodicals and provides online access to more than 48,000 titles.
+Journals, Magazines, and Newspapers: The library suscribes to more than 300 periodicals and provides online access to more than 40,000 titles.
+Use the Full Text Einder to locate more than 48,000 titles.
 Use the Full-Text Finder to locate journals, magazines, and newspapers.
 Databases: The library subcribes to more than 100 databases covering diverse subject areas.
 These databases include full-text journal and newspaper articles as well as a wide variety of other research materials: market research, statistics, images, video, and more.
 Use your ECnet account to access most databases from anywhere.